zaricj/XMLuvation/README.md

-# XMLuvation - XML Parsing and Evaluatin Tool for Matching XPath Expressions
+# XMLuvation - XML Parsing and Evaluation Tool for Matching XPath Expressions

 ## Overview
 XMLuvation is a Python application designed to parse and evaluate XML files.
 It provides a user-friendly interface for performing various operations such as reading XML files, filtering XML content based on XPath Expressions and look for matches in a single or multiple XML Files in a specified Folder, exporting the evaluation results to a CSV file.